-Earlier this year, I introduced Pat Ogden’s idea of core organizers, which are like building blocks for inner experience.
+Earlier in the project, I introduced Pat Ogden’s idea of core organizers, which are like building blocks for inner experience.
 Ogden’s five core organizers are:

 3. Five-Sense Perception